RonLHead/rlh-news-reader-ts/README.md

 ## NYT News Reader serves as a platform for readers to access a current list of NYT articles.
 From this app, a reader can view article details, such as the its abstract and byline, and obtain a link to read the full story on the New York Time's website.
 This news reader also allows readers to filter stories based on subcategory.

 ### This application was created to submit as a Mod 4 take-home project for Turing School of Software & Design.
-You can see it in action by visiting the [NTY News Reader](https://rlh-nyt-news-reader.surge.sh/) or on your local computer by following the instructions below. <br><br>
+You can see it in action by visiting the [NYT News Reader](https://rlh-nyt-news-reader.surge.sh/) or on your local computer by following the instructions below. <br><br>

 ### Useful Links!
 - [Deployed site](https://rlh-nyt-news-reader.surge.sh/)